eolseng/pg5100_exam/README.md

 Note: the service is shut down after a period of inactivity and might use a few seconds to start back up.

 ## Running the application:
-After cloning the repository, do a 'mvn clean install -DskipTests' from the root-module to build the project.

 The service will be available on localhost:8080 when running.

+You might need to do a 'mvn clean package' from the root module before you can run the application.
 #### Running all tests:
 >From the root-module, do 'mvn clean verify'.
 A JaCoCo report is generated under the report-module.